The arkansas delegation

 congressional officials …

 Arkansas is a small delegation state with one of the least diverse delegations.
-All are Republicans.
+All are Republicans, and all are male.

-Three of the delegation members are veterans, one retiring as an Army Colonel with combat experience.
+Three delegation members are veterans, one retiring as an Army Colonel with combat experience.

 One member is a lawyer, one member is an Optometrist, and one graduate degree has been conferred to members of the delegation.

-The average tenure for the delegation currently is 4.8 terms, assuming everyone completes their service through the end of 2024.
-The longest serving member has been in Congress since 2010, in fact, three of them since 2010.
+The average tenure for the delegation is 5.3 terms, assuming everyone completes their service through the end of 2026.
+The longest-serving member has been in Congress since 2010; in fact, three have been since 2010.

 When you look at these profiles, we have given each a letter grade for their effort this Congress, based on various factors, which you will find in What Is Thomas Looking For?
 These letter grades are probably pretty familiar to you if you have ever been a school student (we hope the answer to that is we all have!)